-We will offer our International Certificate Program for the fifth straight year, and are accepting applications for 2013.
+We will offer our International Certificate Program for the sixth straight year, and will be accepting applications for 2014.
 In addition, we are working on some very exciting initiatives, which promise to broaden the experience beyond the course.

 Our mission is to develop a community of translational medicine professionals equipped to catalyze the application of discoveries for the benefit of human health.